Is therapy right for me?

 Is medication a substitute for therapy?

 Do you accept insurance?
-How does insurance work?

 Is therapy confidential?

-In general, the law protects the confidentiality of all communications
+The law protects the confidentiality of all communications

 prior written permission from the client.

-- Suspected child abuse or dependant adult or elder abuse.
-The therapist is required to report this to the appropriate authorities immediately.
+- Suspected child abuse or dependent adult or elder abuse.

-- If a client is threatening serious bodily harm to another person.
-The therapist is required to notify the police.
+- Threatening serious bodily harm to another person.